LearnWeb3DAO/Junior-Track/Non-EVM-Blockchains.md

 ![](https://i.imgur.com/QBhOJRz.png)

 NEAR is a Layer-1 smart contract platform that utilizes parallel sharding storage and computation technology to scale.
-It also uses Proof of Stake consensus, instead of Ethereum's current Proof of Work, and has over 50 validators securing millions of dollars on the network.
+It also uses Proof of Stake consensus and has over 50 validators securing millions of dollars on the network.

 #### What is Sharding?